 Oh, was that what I think it was?

 Every little twinge is likely to make you sit up and take notice when you are 39 weeks pregnant.
 You’ll ask yourself if what you are feeling could possibly be contractions or early labour pains.
-Many women find it hard to tell if they are going into early labour and seek reassurance from their doctor of midwife sometime in their 39th week of pregnancy.
+Many women find it hard to tell if they are going into early labour and seek reassurance from their maternity care provider sometime in their 39th week of pregnancy.
 Don’t feel as if you are being a nuisance if you need to contact them.
 You will be having weekly checks by now so this will be an ideal time to have your questions answered.
 Make a list if your brain isn’t as retentive as you’d like it to be, or ask your partner to remind you.

 Gosh, you look ready to pop!

 People will be asking you now, more than ever, when the baby is due for childbirth.
 You’ll attract all sorts of comments, often from complete strangers who can seem genuinely interested, or just plain curious about how you are going.
 If you still feel like venturing out, be prepared for some curiosity as well as empathy from women who’ve been where you are.
 It’s okay to be evasive about when you are due.
 Not everyone needs to know precise details and repeating the same thing over and over can be very tiring.

 Your physical changes this week

 - As well as all the other changes you’ve undergone in the last nine months, you may have noticed you’re generally more hairy.
 Stray hairs may have erupted on your face, your back and even your nipples.
-Don’t hesitate in removing them if you find them off-putting.
+Don’t hesitate in removing them if you want to.
 Many pregnant women maintain their usual waxing appointments with their beautician.
-Having a pubic wax pre-labour is a common request for women who feel this is an essential part of their overall grooming.
-Don’t worry – hair removal won’t hurt the baby, only you.
+Having a pubic wax pre-labour is a common request for many women.
+Don’t worry - hair removal won’t hurt the baby, only you!